5 Linux Network Troubleshooting and Configuration Commands

 Traceroute is a network troubleshooting utility which shows the number of hops taken to reach a destination.
 It also determines the packets traveling path.

-4. DIG (domain information groper) is a network administration command-line tool for querying Domain Name System (DNS) servers for information about host addresses, mail exchanges, name servers, and related information.
+Domain information groper is a network administration command-line tool for querying Domain Name System (DNS) servers for information about host addresses, mail exchanges, name servers, and related information.

 This tool can be used from any Linux (Unix) or Macintosh OS X operating system.
 Usually the most typical use of dig is to simply query a single host.